-Wuhan Pier Culture Center Wins Platinum at MUSE Design Awards
+Wuhan Pier Culture Center Wins Gold at New York Architecture Design Awards

-The Wuhan Pier Culture Center has been recognized as a Platinum Winner in the Architectural Design category at the MUSE Design Awards 2025.
+The Wuhan Pier Culture Center has been recognized as a Gold Winner in the Architectural Design category at the New York Architecture Design Awards 2025.

 Located at the confluence of the Yangtze River and Wuhan’s historic docklands, the project establishes a new civic landmark rooted in the city’s riverine heritage.
 Its architectural language draws upon the duality of Yin and Yang — intertwining forms that bridge opposites: land and water, movement and stillness, tradition and innovation.